GuiltyMoons/Chess-/README.md

         npm install

-4. Install postgres if you don't already have it, then run the following command to set up an empty database:
+4. Install postgres if you don't already have it, then run the following command to delete the existing database and set up an empty one:

         npm run setup:dev